expresspigeon/blog/src/content/posts/2012/creating-a-customized-opt-in-form-5-easy-steps.md

-Before a web form's opt-in rate can soar, your company must offer exciting content that keeps visitors coming back.
+Before a web form&apos;s opt-in rate can soar, your company must offer exciting content that keeps visitors coming back.
 You want to make your customers want to interact with you.
 Give them a reason to by creating useful content.
-This type of content can solve a customer's problem, give them tips or in any way improve their lives.
+This type of content can solve a customer&apos;s problem, give them tips or in any way improve their lives.
 This will entice them to click on your customized opt-in form on your website to automatically receive your newsletters.